 - The designated attorney must be aged 18 years or older.

-- The lasting powers of attorney only come into force once the person has lost capacity and the lasting powers of attorney must be registered with the Office of the Public Guardian (see link at end of article).
+- The lasting powers of attorney only come into force once the person has lost capacity and the lasting powers of attorney must be registered with the Office of the Public Guardian.

 - The person making the lasting powers of attorney must have capacity when they sign a written document confirming the powers and limitations of the powers of attorney.